 The leak adjustment expense category must be sufficiently defined for the Commission to assess whether it is reasonable for these costs to be borne by all ratepayers.

 A one-way Monterey District leak adjustment balancing account should be established with an annual budget of $2,370,879.
+Cal-Am should be authorized to include this amount in base rates during this GRC cycle subject to refund based on the difference between the authorized amount and actual costs incurred.

 Cal-Am should be required to propose a leak adjustment policy for its Monterey District in its next GRC.